Science in the Qur’an?

 Note please that among our “data” are the muddy spring (at the sunset location) and the tribes of people (at both locations).
 Those data tell us that the places of sunset and sunrise are places on the surface of the Earth, because muddy springs and tribes of people exist only on the surface of our planet.
 Also part of our data is our modern scientific knowledge, which tells us that the sunset and sunrise are only illusions, caused by the daily rotation of the Earth around its axis.

 Try theory #1: is it ever possible that Allah didn’t know the true sizes of the Sun and Earth, and how they stand in relation to each other in space?
 Of course not.
 Then why did Allah speak such nonsense?
-To impress the Bedouins, but make us today laugh and question his sanity?
+To impress the Bedouins, but simultaneously to make us today laugh and question his sanity?
 That’s impossible.
 Theory #1 is untenable.

 Such was the miserable state of knowledge of your “Prophet”.
 He thought that the Sun has a soul, so that it can prostrate itself, ask permission, and so on; and that Allah would give “orders” to that anthropomorphic Sun!
 If you are a carpenter, do you ever give orders to the chairs that you make?
 If you are a construction worker, do you give orders to your bricks?
 Why, if you were the creator of the Sun, would you give orders to it?
 Such thoughts can be entertained today only by little children, and even children stop thinking such nonsense after they learn what the Sun is, in the first years of elementary school.
 In addition, as you know very well, the Sun does not “go” anywhere at the time of sunset.
 It is the Earth that turns; the Sun merely stays where it is.
 But Muhammad didn’t know that, and thought instead that the Sun needs to go somewhere (and even ask permission from Allah).
 If Muhammad was divinely inspired by Allah, why did he speak such factually wrong things, such plain nonsense, as we learn from Abu Dharr through Sahih al-Bukhari?